qqqlab/madflight-docs/docs/Developer-Guide.md

 #### Publish your work

 That's it.
-Now test,test,test by setting `rdr_gizmo SEEALL` in your madflight config.
-When you're confident that it works, create a Pull Request on Github and let others profit from your work.
+Now test, test, test by setting `rdr_gizmo SEEALL` in your madflight_config.

+When you're confident that it works, create a Pull Request on Github to get your code included in _madflight_ and let others profit from your work.